acoli-repo/AURIS/guidelines/archive/discourse.2023-11-16-0935.md

 - (y) A: What newspapers do you read? **[Dependent-act: Answer]** B: I read uh the local newspaper, and I also try and read one of the uh major dailies like the Chicago Tribune, or the New York Times or something like that (Prasad and Bunt 2015)

 - (z) B: I really like NPR a lot **[Dependent-act: Agreement]** A: Yeah that's pretty good (Prasad and Bunt 2015)

+> Notes: not considered in PDTB2

+#### Feedback dependence

+In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
+As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019a, p.9).

+For feedback dependence relations the semantic content of a feedback act necessarily depends on the utterance(s) that the feedback is about.
+The difference to functional dependence is that the semantic content of a feedback act may be determined by what was said before rather than by the semantic content of a previous dialogue act.
+(Bunt et al. 2012)

+Feedback acts are about the processing of something that was said before.
+The nature of this ‘something’ depends on the kind of feedback.
+Feedback by means of expressions like “OK”, “Uh-huh”, or “Really?” is about one or more previous dialogue acts, while feedback by means of “Tuesday?” or “What did you say?” is about a previous utterance segment, rather than about a dialogue act.
+The ISO 24617-2 annotation scheme therefore allows both dialogue acts and functional segments as antecedents for feedback dependence relations.
+The ISO scheme is in fact not quite correct at this point, since segment-related feedback is not necessarily about a functional segment; it may be about any previous segment, functional or not, such as a single word or a sequence of words within a functional segment.
+In the latter case the ISO scheme only allows annotating a feedback dependence relation to the functional segment containing the expression that the feedback act refers to (Bunt et al. 2019).

+##### Feedback dependence.feedback-scope (not to be annotated)

+The hypothetical relation in which the utterance provides a question that is answered by the anchor.
+(This is a hypothetical inverse of the feedback-act relation, not to be annotated.)

+##### Feedback dependence.feedback-act (`Feedback-act`)

+The utterance provides an answer to a question expressed in the anchor.
+Normally, the question should precede the answer.
+For a question seeking information, the response should aim to fulfill that need by addressing it explicitly, or, alternatively, indicate that the information need cannot be fulfilled, as in (23) below.

+- (8.a) A: I would like to come on Tursday. **[Feedback-act]** B: On Thursday?
+(Bunt et al. 2012, p.433)

+- (8.b) A: That’s at two-thirty. **[Feedback-act]** B: I see.
+(Bunt et al. 2012, p.433)

 - (19) If not now, when? **[HYPOPHORA]** “When the fruit is ripe, it falls from the tree by itself,” he says.”
 (PDTB3, wsj 0300)